 Sexuality and Science

 A quick end to this entire argument would be, no. There has been scientific evidence that suggests homosexuality being a biological wiring in our system.
-In 2019, geneticist Andrea Ganna conducted a study on 493,001 participants from the US, UK and Sweden, studying their genes and comparing it with the sexuality they identified with.
-Results revealed that there was a correlation between one’s genetic influences and their preferences, concluding that genes do account for approximately 8 to 25% of variation in male and female same-sex sexual behavior .
+In 2019, geneticist Andrea Ganna conducted a study on 493,001 participants from the US, UK and Sweden, studying their genes and comparing them with the sexuality they identified with.
+Results revealed that there was a correlation between one’s genetic influences and their preferences, concluding that genes do account for approximately 8 to 25% of the variation in male and female same-sex sexual behaviour.

 A similar study was also done in 1993 by scientist DH Harmer, who discovered increased rates of same-sex orientation amongst maternal uncles and male cousins but not in their fathers or paternal relatives.
 The study went on to conclude that a family with two homosexual brothers were very likely to have certain genetic markers on a region of the X chromosome known as Xq28.
 Thus, to some extent sexuality isn’t a choice we can make.